Hansa Medical drug allows kidney transplantation in tough cases

 A donated kidney is the best treatment option for people with end-stage renal disease but some 30 percent of those on transplant lists have antibodies making them highly sensitive to donor organs, even with standard immunosuppressant drugs.

-There are currently no approved drugs for desensitization, making IdeS a potentially important new medicine for Hansa, which specializes in enzyme-based drugs for transplantation and acute autoimmune diseases.
+There are currently no approved drugs for desensitisation, making IdeS a potentially important new medicine for Hansa, which specialises in enzyme-based drugs for transplantation and acute autoimmune diseases.

 Writing in the New England Journal of Medicine, researchers reported on the cases of 11 patients in Sweden and 14 in the United States who received IdeS before transplantation.